nshkrdotcom/synapse/docs/docs2/old_approach_discuss_improvements.md

 **Conclusion:**

-Axon will primarily leverage Elixir's strengths for orchestration, concurrency, and fault tolerance. `pydantic-ai` will be used within Python agents to handle LLM interactions, structured output, and tool calling.
+Synapse will primarily leverage Elixir's strengths for orchestration, concurrency, and fault tolerance. `pydantic-ai` will be used within Python agents to handle LLM interactions, structured output, and tool calling.
 We'll use HTTP for communication and focus on a clear separation of concerns.

 The integration will involve: